-- (1) External pullup resistor must be 8 $k\Omega$ or less. - (2) For more information about usage, see Section 7.3.2. - (3) See Table 5-2 for type definitions. - (4) When VCC_INTF is powered and VDD is not powered, the controller may drive the IICO_xxx pins low which prevents communication on this I2C bus.
+- (1) External pullup resistor must be 8 kΩ or less. - (2) See Table 5-1 for type definitions. - (3) For more information about usage, see Section 7.3.2. - (4) When VCC_INTF is powered and VDD is not powered, the controller may drive the IIC0_xxx pins low which prevents communication on this I2C bus.
 Do not power up the VCC_INTF pin before powering up the VDD pin for any system that has additional secondary devices on this bus.